Gamera: Comics

-Dark Horse Comics published a four-issue miniseries based on Gamera called Gamera the Guardian of the Universe in 1996.
+Dark Horse Comics, which had previously involved Gamera and other characters including King Kong and Godzilla and Mothra and additional Toho monsters within a 1988 comic, published a four-issue miniseries based on Gamera called Gamera the Guardian of the Universe in 1996.
 The miniseries features Gamera, Gyaos, Zigra, and Viras.
-The manga series Dr. Slump, written and illustrated by Akira Toriyama, depicts Gamera as appearing in the land of Penguin Village.
+The manga series Dr. Slump, written and illustrated by Akira Toriyama, depicts several individuals of Gamera, along with Guiron and a human named Gyaos, as appearing in the land of Penguin Village.
+Gajira "Gatchan" Norimaki's name is also a reference to Gamera.
 In the manga series Dragon Ball, also by Toriyama, a flying turtle which resembles a smaller version of Gamera is summoned by Master Roshi to carry him to Fire Mountain.
 There are references to Gamera in chapters of the manga series Kochira Katsushika-ku Kameari Kōen-mae Hashutsujo, written and illustrated by Osamu Akimoto, and Kinnikuman, created by Yudetamago.
 These chapters appear in Gamera: Super Monster, the eighth film in the franchise.

+Novels

+Aside from film and anime based novelizations, Gamera and Daimajin and enemy monsters made appearances in several exoteric novels, such as the one by Shinichiro Inoue, the spin-off novelization of The Great Yokai War: Guardians, the USO Makoto Yōkai Hyaku Monogatari series by Natsuhiko Kyogoku, and several others.

 Television

-The third season of Mystery Science Theater 3000 contains five episodes which each feature a film from the Gamera franchise's Shōwa period: Gamera, the Giant Monster, Gamera vs. Barugon, Gamera vs. Gyaos, Gamera vs. Guiron, and Gamera vs. Zigra.
-In a similar manner to events depicted in the manga series upon which it was based, the anime television series Dragon Ball features a creature known as Baby Gamera, a flying turtle resembling a miniature version of Gamera which transports Master Roshi to Fire Mountain.
-Gamera was parodied in the South Park episode "Mecha-Streisand", and was featured in the Simpsons episode "Thirty Minutes Over Tokyo".
+The first, local TV season of Mystery Science Theater 3000 includes five episodes which each feature a film from the Gamera franchise's Shōwa period: Gamera, the Giant Monster, Gamera vs. Barugon, Gamera vs. Gyaos, Gamera vs. Guiron, and Gamera vs. Zigra.
+The same five films were re-used in the show's third national season.
+The thirteenth season of the show also contains an episode that features Gamera vs. Jiger.
+Re-edited edition of the 2023 Netflix series Gamera Rebirth was broadcast on NHK General TV in 2025.

-An anime series, titled Gamera: Rebirth, is scheduled to be released on Netflix in 2023.
+Gamera repeatedly appeared in the two television series Sailor Fight! and Cosplay Warrior Cutie Knight from 1995 to 1995, including the Gamera vs. Sailor Fighter, Cosplay Warrior Cutie Knight Ver, 1.0 (and 1.3), and Cosplay Warrior Cutie Knight 2: Revenge of the Empire.

+There have been numerous references to the franchise, and Gamera along with his foes and Daimajin have appeared in various television programs and anime such as Dr. Slump and Dragon Ball, Urusei Yatsura, The Simpsons, Franklin, the 1979 show Godzilla, Gamera, Ultraman!
+Assemble for Kaiju Quiz!!, several popular variety shows (jp)(jp), and so on.
+Gamera was also featured in advertisements for Calbee in 1989, and the one by Mitsui Sumitomo Insurance Group in which he co-appeared with Maki Horikita and others, and it was produced by Shinichi Wakasa and his Monsters (jp) and Jun Kawanishi.
+Akira Ohashi again played Gamera for the latter.